secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 You might have noticed that when the _Secret Counter Box_ was launched, at the end of that process, you DApp or frontend was displayed in the browser window, with an initial counter value of _0_.

-> We'll be using [Secret.js](https://secretjs.scrt.network/) to interact with our contract.
+> We'll be using [Secret.js](https://secretjs.scrt.network/) to interact with the contract.
 The docs cover the breadth of everything you can do with
-> `secretjs` and we recommend taking a look at those as you go through this tutorial.
+> `secretjs` and we recommend taking a look at that information as you go through this tutorial.

-At this point, the `SecretBox.vue` component has hard-coded value of _0_ for the initial and reset value for the counter.
+At this point, the `SecretBox.vue` component has a hard-coded value of _0_ for the initial and reset value for the counter.

 **ACTION**